Rhonda Rajsich: 2016-17 to present

 After the surprising loss at the 2016 Worlds, Rajsich began the 2016-17 pro season with five consecutive quarterfinal losses.
 She hadn't lost in the quarters five times in an entire season since 2001-02 let alone five quarters in a row.

 In late 2016, Rajsich's father, Dennis, died.
 He was often seen at events, especially the US Open.
 Her grieving led Rajsich to miss three pro events, which were the first events she had missed since beginning to play the tour in 2000.

 Rajsich returned to competition at the 2017 USA Racquetball National Doubles Championships, where she partnered with Sheryl Lotts for the second year.
 They lost to Da’monique Davis and Jackie Paraiso in the semi-finals, 15–13, 15–10, and then also lost the third-place match to Kelani Bailey and Sharon Jackson, 15–12, 15–5.
 Rajsich also played singles at National Doubles, as USA Racquetball has included a US Team Qualifying singles division in the tournament.
 Despite playing her first tournament in months, Rajsich managed to win the event, although she needed tie-breakers to win all three of her matches, including the final against Jackson, which she won 12–15, 15–2, 11–2.

 Rajsich rejoined the pro tour in March 2017, reaching the semi-finals of the New Jersey Open, where she lost to Paola Longoria, 11–1, 11–6, 11–8.

 Just two tournaments back after the death of her father, Rajsich was asked to play for the US at the 2017 Pan American Championships in San Jose, Costa Rica.
-With little to expect, Rajsich came through in flying colors, winning two medals, including gold in Women's Singles by defeating her long-time rival Paola Longoria in the final, 7-15, 15–13, 11–9.
+With little to expect, Rajsich came through in flying colors, winning two medals, including gold in Women's Singles by defeating her long-time rival Mexican Paola Longoria in the final, 7-15, 15–13, 11–9.
 In Women's Doubles, Rajsich and Sheryl Lotts earned bronze medals, losing to Longoria and Samantha Salas in the semi-finals, 15–8, 15–4.

 Rejuvenated, Rajsich finished the 2016–17 season with semi-final, quarterfinal and final finishes over the last three events.
 In the final of the season-ending event in Chihuahua, Mexico, she lost to Salas, 11–3, 11–2, 11–6.
 Despite missing three events, Rajsich finished 6th in the season-ending standings.

 For the 7th straight year - and 10th overall - Rajsich won Women's Singles at the 2017 USA Racquetball National Singles Championships, and beat Jackie Paraiso in the final, 15–7, 15–9.